 - Approximately one third are diagnosed during labour when the fetus can be directly palpated through the cervix.

-- Women who have an elective Caesarean section for a breech presentation in their first pregnancy have approximately a 1 in 10 chance of having an elective Caesarean section for a breech presentation in their second pregnancy.
+- In one study undertaken, women who had an elective caesarean section for a breech presentation in their first pregnancy had approximately a 1 in 10 chance of having an elective caesarean section for a breech presentation in their second pregnancy.
+Overall, the incidence of repeat caesarean section for their second baby was 43.8%, and of those allowed to labour, 84% achieved a vaginal delivery.
+These results compared favourably with women who had an elective caesarean section with a cephalic presentation in their first pregnancy.

 - When the fetus is positioned with the head on one side of the pelvis and the buttocks in the other (transverse lie), vaginal delivery is impossible.